luke-ho/hello-github/README.md

 Interpreted languages
 -------------------------
-Run the respective interpreter with the language
+Run the respective interpreter with the language.

     python hello.py
     ruby hello.rb